-A study of the theories of behavior management as applied to school environments with teachers, children, support personnel, parents and special needs personnel as contributing variables.
+A study of the theories of behavior management as applied to school environments with teachers, children, support personnel, parents, and special needs personnel as contributing variables.
 Prevention, tiered interventions, and team-based problem solving are included.
-Prerequisite: Graduate standing; and admission to the Teacher Certification Program or full MAT or M.Ed. status.
+M.Ed.
+School Leader K-12 students: You are required to complete 300 practicum hours during this program.
+It is recommended that you complete 15 hours of practicum during this course.
+Your course instructor will check in with you.
+You will be asked to show your time log signed by your supervisor and course instructor.
+Prerequisite(s): Graduate standing; and admission to the Teacher Certification Program or full MAT or M.Ed. status.